SmileiPIC/Smilei/doc/Sphinx/Use/post-processing.rst

 .. py:method:: Scalar(scalar=None, timesteps=None, units=[""], data_log=False, data_transform=None, **kwargs)

   * ``scalar``: The name of the scalar, or an operation on scalars, such as ``"Uelm+Ukin"``.
-  * ``timesteps``: The requested timestep(s).
+  * ``timesteps`` or ``timestep_indices``: The requested range of timesteps.

-     | If omitted, all timesteps are used.
+     * If omitted, all timesteps are used.
-     | If one number  given, the nearest timestep available is used.
+     * If one number  given, the nearest timestep available is used.
-     | If two numbers given, all the timesteps in between are used.
+     * If two numbers given, all the timesteps in between are used.

+     When using ``timesteps``, provide the timesteps themselves, but when using ``timestep_indices``, provide their indices in the list of the available timesteps.
   * ``units``: A unit specification (see :ref:`units`)
   * ``data_log``:
      | If ``True``, then :math:`\log_{10}` is applied to the output.